uspki/policies/certificate-policy.md

 3. Description of the entry.

 ### 5.4.2 Frequency for Processing and Archiving Audit Logs
+Review of the audit log SHALL be required at least once every two months.

+Such reviews involve verifying that the log has not been tampered with and then briefly inspecting all log entries, with a more thorough investigation of any alerts or irregularities in the logs.
+A statistically significant portion of the security audit data generated by the CA since the last review SHALL be examined.
+This amount will be described in the CPS.

+All significant events SHALL be explained in an audit log summary.
+Actions taken as a result of these reviews SHALL be documented.

 ### 5.4.3 Retention Period for Audit Logs
+Audit logs SHALL be retained on-site until reviewed, in addition to being archived as described in section 5.5.
+The individual who removes audit logs from the CA system SHALL be an official different from the individuals who, in combination, command the CA signature key.

 The CA SHALL retain any audit logs generated for at least seven years.
 The CA SHALL make these audit logs available to its Qualified Auditor upon request.

 ### 5.4.4 Protection of Audit Log
 The CA SHALL ensure audit logs are unalterable or maintain an integrity mechanism to identify any changes.

+The security audit data SHALL not be open for reading or modification by any human, or by any automated process, other than those that perform security audit processing.
+CA system configuration and procedures must be implemented together to ensure that only authorized people archive or delete security audit data.
+Procedures must be implemented to protect archived data from deletion or destruction before the end of the security audit data retention period (note that deletion requires modification access).
+Security audit data SHALL be moved to a safe, secure storage location separate from the location where the data was generated.

 ### 5.4.5 Audit Log Backup Procedures
+Audit logs and audit summaries SHALL be backed up at least monthly.
+A copy of the audit log SHALL be sent off-site on a monthly basis.

 ### 5.4.6 Audit Log Accumulation System (internal vs. external)
+The audit log collection system may or may not be external to the CA system.
+Automated audit processes SHALL be invoked at system or application startup, and cease only at system or application shutdown.
+Audit collection systems SHALL be configured such that security audit data is protected against loss (e.g., overwriting or overflow of automated log files).
+Should it become apparent that an automated audit system has failed, and the integrity of the system or confidentiality of the information protected by the system is at risk, operations SHALL be suspended until the problem has been remedied.

 ### 5.4.7 Notification to event-causing subject
+There is no requirement to notify a subject that an event was audited.
+Real-time alerts are neither required nor prohibited by this policy.

 ### 5.4.8 Vulnerability assessments
 Additionally, the CA's security program MUST include an annual Risk Assessment that: